 Notice that different rings vibrate strongly, or resonate, at different frequencies.
 The largest ring will begin to vibrate strongly first, followed by the second largest, and so on.
 The smallest ring starts to vibrate at the highest frequencies.

-The rings will also have different resonant frequencies if you shake the board up and down instead of sideways.
+The rings will also have different resonant frequencies if you shake the board up and down instead of sideways (click to enlarge diagram).

-The frequencies at which each ring vibrates most easily (its resonant frequencies) most easily are determined by several factors, including the ring's inertia (mass) and stiffness.
-Stiffer objects have higher resonant frequencies, whereas more massive ones have lower frequencies.
+The frequencies at which each ring vibrates most easily—its resonant frequencies—are determined by several factors, including the ring’s inertia (mass) and stiffness.
+Stiffer objects have higher resonant frequencies, whereas more massive ones have lower resonant frequencies.

 The biggest ring has the largest mass and the least stiffness, so it has the lowest resonant frequency.
 Put another way, the largest ring takes more time than the smaller rings to respond to an accelerating force.

-During earthquakes, two buildings of different sizes may respond very differently to the earth's vibrations, depending on how well each building's resonant frequencies match the "forcing" frequencies of the earthquake.
-Of course, a building's stiffness - which is determined by the manner of construction and the materials used - is just as important as a building's size.
+During earthquakes, two buildings of different sizes may respond very differently to the earth’s vibrations, depending on how well each building’s resonant frequencies match the “forcing” frequencies of the earthquake.
+Of course, a building’s stiffness—determined by the manner of construction and materials used—is just as important as a building’s size.

-You can make the vibration frequency audible and more obvious by cutting a 1 inch (2.5 cm) section of plastic drinking straw, inserting a BB into it, taping paper over the ends of the straw, and taping the straw to the cardboard sheet parallel to the end.
+You can make the vibration frequency audible and more obvious by cutting a 1-in (2.5-cm) section of a plastic drinking straw, inserting a BB pellet into it, taping paper over the ends of the straw, and taping the straw to the cardboard sheet parallel to the end.
 As you shake the sheet, the BB will tap against the ends of the straw at the same frequency as your vibration.